988 Suicide and Crisis Lifeline

 Will law enforcement respond when I call 988?
 Will there be an in-person response if I call 988?

+For the vast majority of help seekers, contacting 988 is the primary intervention and no in-person response is needed.
+The goal of 988 is to provide the most appropriate, least restrictive response.
 As stated by SAMHSA, “The primary goal of the Lifeline is to provide support for people in suicidal crisis or mental health-related distress in the moments they most need it and in a manner which is person-centered.
 The vast majority of those seeking help from the Lifeline do not require any additional interventions at that moment.
-Currently, fewer than 2% of Lifeline calls require connection to emergency services like 911.
+Currently, fewer than 2% of Lifeline contacts require connection to emergency services like 911.
 While some safety and health issues may warrant a response from law enforcement and/or Emergency Medical Services (namely when a suicide attempt is in progress), the 988 coordinated response is intended to promote stabilization and care in the least restrictive manner.”

 However, many communities do not have robust mobile crisis teams or non-law enforcement responses available if an in-person response is needed.
 A major goal of the #ReimagineCrisis campaign is to ensure this is available everywhere.

 Learn what resources and services are connected with 988 in your community.
 Contact your department of behavioral health, state mental health authority or department of human services to learn more.
-You can also reach out proactively to your local crisis call center that is part of the 988 Lifeline network to ask them about resources, as well as their policies and procedures for interacting with local emergency response such as law enforcement.
+You can also reach out proactively to your local crisis call center, or the nearest call center that is part of the 988 Lifeline network, to ask them about resources, as well as their policies and procedures for interacting with local emergency response such as law enforcement.

 What does imminent risk mean?

-The term “imminent risk” means that death or serious physical harm could occur within a short time and is used across the emergency response system, including Emergency Medical Services, law enforcement or behavioral health.
-The 988 Suicide & Crisis Lifeline defines this in the 988 Lifeline’s Imminent Risk Policy.
-According to the policy, imminent risk is determined through engagement with the caller and a series of questions can be asked to determine if the caller “both has a desire and intent to die and has the capability of carrying through with [their] intent.”
-If the call taker believes that the caller is at “imminent risk,” steps may be taken to contact local emergency response services to conduct an active rescue, which may include law enforcement involvement (see above).
+According to the policy, imminent risk is determined through engagement with the help seeker and a series of questions can be asked to determine the risk of the person.
+If the crisis counselor believes that the help seeker is at “imminent risk,” steps may be taken to contact local emergency response services to conduct an active rescue, which may include law enforcement involvement (see above).

 Can 988 share my information/conversations with law enforcement?

-Calls to the 988 Suicide & Crisis Lifeline, and the information shared by callers, is confidential.
-However, if during a call the 988 staff believes that the person calling is at imminent risk (see above), they may determine that it is necessary to contact local emergency response services to initiate an active rescue.
-In these rare instances, the 988 call center may provide what available information they have to 911 that is critical to saving the caller’s life.
+Contacts to the 988 Suicide and Crisis Lifeline, and the information shared by help seekers, is confidential.
+However, if during a call, the 988 staff believes that the person calling is at imminent risk (see above for information on the 988 Suicide and Crisis Lifeline Suicide Safety Policy), the staff at the call center may determine that it is necessary to contact local emergency response services to initiate an active rescue.
+In these rare instances, the 988 call center will engage the help seeker to voluntarily provide their location, so the information can be passed on to 911.
+But if specific location information is not given, the 988 call center may provide what available information they have to 911 that is critical to saving the help seeker’s life.

 Throughout these FAQs, “National Suicide Prevention Lifeline,” “Lifeline” or “988 Lifeline” are used interchangeably to refer to the 988 Suicide and Crisis Lifeline, which was built upon the existing National Suicide Prevention Lifeline (NSPL) network.
 The Lifeline is a national network of more than 200 local crisis centers that provides free and confidential emotional support to people in suicidal, mental health and substance use crises or emotional distress — 24 hours a day, 7 days a week.